 February 1, 2011

-A Pacific McGeorge team placed second in the North American regional of the International Criminal Court (ICC) moot court competition held at Pace University in White Plains, New York on January 28-30, 2011, and advances to the championship finals in The Hague.
+A McGeorge team placed second in the North American regional of the International Criminal Court (ICC) moot court competition held at Pace University in White Plains, New York on January 28-30, 2011, and advances to the championship finals in The Hague.

 Krystal Collins, ’11, David Magnan, ’11, Scott Radcliffe, ’11, and Susan Booth, ’12, defeated defending regional champion Yale University in the semi-final round.
 The team, coached by Professors Linda Carter and John Sims, will compete for the world title on April 10-15, 2011, in The Netherlands.
 William & Mary, which defeated Alabama in the other semi-final, was the regional winner.